aapoalas/denonomicon/static/contents/security.md

 native binary couldn't do, so demons will not come flying out of your nose when you use it.

-Then the bad pars: Using FFI is just as dangerous as running `cargo build` or a binary you downloaded off the Internet: The FFI API gives all the code you run inside Deno the possibility to do anything and everything that a native binary could do.
+Then the bad parts: Using FFI is just as dangerous as running `cargo build` or a binary you downloaded off the Internet: The FFI API gives all the code you run inside Deno the possibility to do anything and everything that a native binary could do.
 In this sense, `--allow-ffi` is very much like `--allow-all`.